You need Git, so you can use it at the command line and so RStudio can call it.

 Option 1 (recommended): Install Git for Windows, previously known as msysgit or “Git Bash”, to get Git in addition to some other useful tools, such as the Bash shell.
 Yes, all those names are totally confusing.
 You must select the “Use Git from the Windows Command Prompt” option during installation.
-You may accept all the default settings during installation.
+You may accept all of the other default settings during installation.

 We like this because Git for Windows leaves the Git executable in a conventional location, which will help you and other programs, e.g. RStudio, find it and use it.
 This also supports a transition to more expert use, because the “Git Bash” shell will be useful as you venture outside of R/RStudio.